 Nonetheless, it advised to use typical caution at night particularly when alone.
 Watch your belongings in crowded, non lit or less trafficked areas.

-Looking for more things to do in Sofia and Bulgaria for food lovers?
+Looking for more things to do in Bulgaria for food lovers?

 Take a look at a few of our top articles to explore more of the local flavors in Bulgaria

 Disclaimer: This page contains affiliate links.
 That means at no extra charge to you, we earn a small commission when you purchase using these links.
 Thank you for your support.

 Claire is a culinary explorer, digital nomad and engineer brain behind Authentic Food Quest.
 Together with her partner, Rosemary, they created Authentic Food Quest to help people find the best local food on their travels.
 For over 5 years they have eaten their way through South America, Southeast Asia, Europe, and North America while sharing the best local food experiences on their website.
 Authentic Food Quest has been featured on top publications such as Huffington Post, Business Insider, and Honest Cooking.
 Claire and Rosemary are also authors of Authentic Food Quest Argentina and Authentic Food Quest Peru, available on Amazon.